„Move On“ Werkleitz Festival

 Halle (Saale) ― Germany ― 2015

-Part shamanistic alien construction, and part perceptual experiment, the work is intended to mirror our relationship to technologized society.
+Part shamanistic alien construction, and part perceptual experiment, the Phase Orkestra is intended to mirror our relationship to technology and matter.
 It is at once fascinating, disorienting, elusive and soothing – a complex organism comprised of wire, electronics, lights and speakers.

 The video on the left is a 2 min edit of the original 18 min installation.
 A full un-edited version can be viewed on Vimeo.

 Phase Orkestra was developed during a residency at Werkleitz Gesellschaft located in Halle (Saale), Germany.

 The residency took place between May and October 2015 and was part of the European Media Artists Residency and Exchange Program and the Move.On.
 Festival with support of the Culture Program 2013 of the European Commission and the Goethe-Institut.

 1km x Audio Cable, 20m x RGB WS2811 LEDs, 12 x 2m Electroluminescent Wire, 16 x Magnetic Relays, 1 x Arduino Mega, 1 x Teensy 3.6, 1 x USB Extender, 12 x 12” Speaker, 6 x Stereo Class-D Amplifiers, 1 x 300W Full Range Woofer, 1 x MacBook Pro, 1 x 16ch MOTU Soundcard, custom software developed in openFrameworks and Max/MSP.

 5000mm R (LED ring)